 - Environment: It grows wild and is cultivated in southeast Asia, especially in Sri Lanka (the former Ceylon), India, Madagascar, and the tropical regions of South America.

-- Description: Tree of the Lauraceae family, growing up to 10 m high, from whose young branches an inner dun bark is obtained.
+- Description: This tree of the Lauraceae family grows up to 10 m high.
+From its young branches, an inner dun bark is obtained.
 It has large, oval-shaped leaves and white or yellow flowers.
 The whole plant has a pleasant scent.

-- Parts of the plant used medicinally: The inner bark of young branches, which once fermented is known as cinnamon.
+- Parts of the plant are used medicinally: Once fermented, the inner bark of young branches is known as cinnamon.

 Healing Properties and Indications

 The bark of the cinnamon tree contains essential oils, cinnamal dehide, tannin, terpenes, calcium oxalate, starch, and traces of mucilage.
-The combined action of all these substances gives the bark digestive, stomachic invigorating, and appetizer properties.
-It increases the secretions of gastric and intestinal juices, as well as stomach motility.
+Combining all these substances barks digestive, stomachic invigorating, and appetizer properties.
+It increases the secretions of gastric and intestinal juices and stomach motility.

-As a result of this stimulating action of cinnamon on the body, an increase of appetite and an enhancement of the whole digestive functioning is produced.
-It is especially recommended for people suffering from lack of appetite, bloated stomach caused by gastric atony (dilated stomach), and flatulence caused by lack of gastric juice.
+Cinnamon’s stimulating action on the body increases appetite and enhances digestive functioning.
+It is especially recommended for people suffering from a lack of appetite, a bloated stomach caused by gastric atony (dilated stomach), and flatulence caused by a lack of gastric juice.

-On the other hand, its use is advised against gastro-duodenal ulcer sufferers since a feature of this ailment is an excess of gastric juice, which is a determinant for ulcer formation.
-Its content in tannin gives cinnamon a mild astringent effect.
+On the other hand, its use is advised against gastro-duodenal ulcer sufferers since a feature of this ailment is excess gastric juice, which determines ulcer formation.
+Cinnamon’s tannin content gives it a mild astringent effect.
 Cinnamon can produce skin allergies in sensitive people.

 How to use cinnamon